TheBestTvarynka/tbt/content/posts/announcing-grafily-0.3/index.md

 ## Persistence

-The attentive reader will notice one problem with `TreeBuilder`: it cannot be saved to the file easily because it uses complex types, such as `Map`, internally.
+The attentive reader will notice one problem with `TreeBuilder`: it cannot be easily saved to a file because it uses complex types, such as `Map`, internally.

 And you will be right.
 To correctly serialize the structure to JSON, the object must be a _plain_ object and not contain circular references.